flian/LostWallets/README.md

 ### We can help you recover the password to your file wallet.dat

-TOTAL Power GPUs = :two::eight::nine: x :three::zero::nine::zero:</br>
+TOTAL Power GPUs = :three::five::nine: x :three::zero::nine::zero:</br>
 GPU power can be increased many times based on the search task.</br>
 We don't need your file wallet.dat!